 about

-Yanov participated in the Beca Kuitca/Universidad Di Tella Artists Program in 2011-12.
 From 2001 to 2010 he was one of four members in the experimental artists’ collective Rosa Chancho.
-In 2012 he presented Dinámica de Encaje, his first individual installation/performance work.
+In 2012 he began developing his individual installation/performance work.
 In 2013 he presented a performance curated by Ines Katzsenstein and Javier Villa.
 In 2015 he was commissioned by MALBA, Museum of Latin American Art of Buenos Aires and its Artistic Director, Agustín Perez Rubio, to produce VI Sesión en el Parlamento, a complex performance involving a dozen dancers he had met in Buenos Aires’ night club scene and a large sculpture which responded to the museum’s architecture.

 press